Battle of the Santa Cruz Islands: Aftermath

 Admiral Nagumo was relieved of command shortly after the battle and reassigned to shore duty in Japan.
 He acknowledged that the victory was incomplete:

 [T]his battle was a tactical win, but a shattering strategic loss for Japan ...
 Considering the great superiority of our enemy's industrial capacity, we must win every battle overwhelmingly in order to win this war.
 This last one, although a victory, unfortunately, was not an overwhelming victory.

 In retrospect, despite being a tactical victory, the battle effectively ended any hope the Japanese Navy might have had of scoring a decisive victory before the industrial might of the United States placed that goal out of reach.
 Historian Eric Hammel summed up the significance of the Battle of the Santa Cruz Islands as, "Santa Cruz was a Japanese victory.
 That victory cost Japan her last best hope to win the war."

-Military historian Dr. John Prados offers a dissenting view, asserting that this was not a Pyrrhic victory for Japan, but a strategic victory:
+Military historian Dr. John Prados has dissented, while acknowledging that the Imperial Navy failed to exploit their hard-won victory, asserting that the Santa Cruz Islands was not a Pyrrhic victory for Japan, but a strategic victory:

 By any reasonable measure the Battle of Santa Cruz marked a Japanese victory—and a strategic one.
 At its end, the Imperial Navy possessed the only operational carrier force in the Pacific.
 The Japanese had sunk more ships and more combat tonnage, had more aircraft remaining, and were in physical possession of the battle zone...
 Arguments based on aircrew losses or who owned Guadalcanal are about something else—the campaign, not the battle.

-In Prados' view, the real story of the aftermath is that the Imperial Navy failed to exploit their hard-won victory.